 - Emergency care facilities;

-- Licensed foster, pre-adoptive or kinship care homes for children in the custody of a County Department of Human Services;
+- Licensed foster, pre-adoptive or kinship care homes for children or youth in the custody of a County Department of Human Services;

 - Runaway shelters;